 All buffets at Walt Disney World offer kid-friendly and plain foods to enjoy in a kid-friendly section, and there is no age limit for selecting food items such as macaroni and cheese or chicken nuggets.
-Buffet meals are fantastic choices for picky eaters because they can select the exact foods they want.
+Buffet meals are fantastic choices for picky eaters because they can select the exact foods they want (same for vegetarians!).
 As an added bonus, buffets also offer good choices for non-picky family members.
 The following buffet restaurants are some of the popular character meals to enjoy.

 - 1900 Park Fare in the Grand Floridian Resort

 - Akershus Royal Banquet Hall (appetizer buffet with menu entrée) in Epcot

 - Cape May Café Character Breakfast in the Beach Club Resort

 - Tusker House in Animal Kingdom